jsnyder/arm-eabi-toolchain/README.md

 PREFIX=$HOME/arm-cs-tools make install-cross
 ```

-By default the build attempts to use up to 4 parallel tasks, you can
+By default the build attempts to determine the number of CPUs and sets
-adjust this behavior by redefining PROCS:
+the number of parallel jobs automatically (Linux & OS X).
+If you're on
+another platform or want to use a different number of jobs, you can
+redefine PROCS:

 ```bash
 PROCS=8 make install-cross
 ```

 *NOTE:* If you are on Mac OS X and are running XCode 4.1 or a similar
+ version and are trying to build 2011.03 or an earlier version of
- version you may find that it will fail during the build of libgcc as
+ CodeSourcery's sources, you may find that it will fail during the
- discussed in issue #10.
-To work around this, build using using these
+ build of libgcc as discussed in issue #10.
+To work around this,
- two commands instead of the above:
+ build using using these two commands instead of the above:

 ```bash
 CC=clang make cross-binutils cross-gcc cross-newlib